 For example, if you had three you wanted to test, you'd set up a randomizer step that split activists 66% / 33%, then on the 66% path, have another randomizer step to split 50% / 50%, getting you an even three way split.
 When you're ready to choose a winning path and end your test, just edit your ladder and set the slider to 100% / 0% to send activists down the winning path every time.

 If you delete a randomizer step we will ask you which path's steps you'd like to keep, the "Left" steps or the "No" steps.
 Whichever path you do not choose will be deleted.

 Wait steps pause an activist in the rung for a certain amount of time.
 Choose the type of wait step from the dropdown menu after you add it, then save to add it to your ladder.

-There are two types of wait steps:
+There are three types of wait steps:

 Wait A Number Of Days

 Activists will wait for the number of days you enter, then proceed on to the next steps.
 This is useful to allow you to space out messages your activists receive over the course of a period of time.

 Activists will wait until the specific date and time you specify (using the Eastern timezone), then proceed on to the next steps.
 This is useful to build campaign plans, so you can automatically send activists the next message in a coordinated campaign on a specific day.